 Mirena is a hormonal intrauterine device (IUD) that is used as a form of birth control manufactured by Bayer Healthcare Pharmaceuticals, Inc. The IUD is a flexible, soft T-shaped piece of plastic that contains the hormone levonorgestrel.
 Mirena is a long-acting reversible contraceptive said to last up to 5 years.
-Mirena prevents pregnancy by releasing the hormone progestin (levonorgestrel) which prevents sperm from entering the uterus by thickening the cervical mucous.
-It also thins the lining of the uterus which decreases the chances that a fertilized egg will implant and grow.
-The device needs to be inserted and removed by a qualified medical professional and is desgnedto release 20 micrograms of the hormone levonorgestrelt he per day, eventually decreeasing the dose to 14 micrograms after 5 years.
+Mirena prevents pregnancy by releasing the hormone progestin (levonorgestrel), which prevents sperm from entering the uterus by thickening the cervical mucous.
+It also thins the lining of the uterus, which decreases the chances that a fertilized egg will implant and grow.
+The device needs to be inserted and removed by a qualified medical professional and is designed to release 20 micrograms of the hormone levonorgestrel per day, eventually decreasing the dose to 14 micrograms after 5 years.

 Dangerous Side Effects Experienced After Mirena Implantation

 Some women have experienced serious adverse side effects and potentially life-threatening complications following the implantation of the Mirena device, including: